RBP Registration Criteria

 Biological Safety Professional

-An RBP has experience in biological safety implementation and in the drafting, auditing, presentation, training and enforcement of biological safety practices.
+A RBP has "hands on" experience in biological safety program implementation and management and in the drafting, auditing, presentation, training and enforcement of biological safety practices.
 RBPs are dedicated to the prevention of occupational exposure to infectious diseases and recommend good faith compliance of their employers with all pertinent published laws and standards impacting biological safety in the work place.
 Registered biological safety professionals never condone work practices that place any employee or individual in imminent or predictable danger of infection.

 - Graduation from an accredited college or university1,2 with a Baccalaureate degree in a physical or biological science discipline, plus

-- five years or more of professional biological safety experience acceptable to the Examining Board.
+- Five years or more of professional biological safety experience acceptable to the Credentialing Evaluation Board.

 In addition, professional biological safety experience may be supplemented with laboratory experience gained through working with biohazards in a microbiology laboratory at a rate of 10% of the total time spent in the laboratory.
 For example, if an individual has worked for 5 years in a microbiology laboratory using biohazardous materials safely, 6 months of that time may be counted towards professional biological safety experience.
-Note: Only experience gained through using or working with biohazards may be counted.
+Note: Only experience gained through using or working with biological agents and materials may be counted.

 Substitutions or Modifications of the General Criteria